nss-evening-cohort-05/chatty-knockout-generals/README.md

 ##### This is a group chat forum where multiple users can have a conversation.
 ##### This was a group project with 5 developers where each person did a section of code.
-##### Contriubers: Ben Greaves, Ellis Thomas, Bryan Miller, Anessa Ortner, and Matt Hensley.
+##### Contributers: Ben Greaves, Ellis Thomas, Bryan Miller, Anessa Ortner, and Matt Hensley.

 ## Screen Shots